 Bermel's clarinet playing has been hailed by The New York Times as "brilliant," "rhythmically fluid, rich-hued" and "first rate."
 The Boston Globe wrote, "There doesn't seem to be anything that Bermel can't do with the clarinet."
 As a performer he has worked with a diverse array of musicians including Paquito D'Rivera, Luciana Souza, Tan Dun, Yasiin Bey (Mos Def), John Adams, Midori, and Stephen Sondheim.
 In recent seasons he performed as soloist alongside Wynton Marsalis in his own Migration Series, commissioned by the Lincoln Center Jazz Orchestra and American Composers Orchestra (ACO).
-ACO had earlier commissioned Bermel's clarinet concerto Voices which premiered in Carnegie Hall, with the composer as soloist.
-Bermel has since performed that critically acclaimed work with more than a dozen festivals.
-His performance of Voices with the Boston Modern Orchestra Project led to a Grammy nominated recording (2010) for Best Soloist with Orchestra.
-He has also appeared with the Lexington (KY) and Westchester (NY) Philharmonics, Greensboro (NC) Symphony, and many others, in concerto repertoire ranging widely from Mozart and Copland to Bolcom and Adams.
-Founding Clarinetist of the acclaimed Music from Copland House ensemble, Bermel's chamber music appearances also include performances with the Chamber Music Society of Lincoln Center; Borromeo, Pacifica, and JACK string quartets; Festivals including Moab, Fontana, Cape Cod, and Salt Bay; the Cliburn Series at the Modern, Carmel and Albuquerque Chamber Music Series, Garth Newel Center, Seattle Town Hall, and Louisville Chamber Music Society.
+Since its premiere at Carnegie Hall, he has performed his critically acclaimed clarinet concerto with dozens of orchestras worldwide, including the L.A.
+Philharmonic and the BBC Orchestra, and his recording with BMOP was nominated for a Grammy in 2010.
+He has also appeared with orchestras in concerto repertoire ranging widely from Mozart and Copland to Bolcom and Adams.
+Founding Clarinetist of Music from Copland House, Bermel's chamber music appearances also include performances with the Chamber Music Society of Lincoln Center, Seattle Chamber Music Society, Borromeo, Pacifica, and JACK string quartets, festivals including Moab, Fontana, Cape Cod, and Salt Bay, Kempten (Germany), Nuova Consonanza (Rome), Intimacy of Creativity (Hong Kong), and Beijing Modern Music Festival.

 Bermel has brought his “staggering eclecticism” (Gramophone Magazine) to an array of collaborations, residencies, and groundbreaking educational roles.
-His passion for collaboration has led to several film scores along with composer David Reid, and his work with artists such as playwright Will Eno, installation artist Shimon Attie, choreographer Sheron Wray, poets Wendy S. Walters, Nicole Krauss, Mark Halliday, and Naomi Shihab.
-His recent collaboration with hip hop legend Yasiin Bey (Mos Def) for the Brooklyn Philharmonic received raves.
+His passion for collaboration has led to several film scores along with composer David Reid, and his work with artists such as playwright Will Eno, installation artists Sook-Jin Jo and Shimon Attie, choreographer Sheron Wray, writers Sandra Cisneros, Will Eno, Nicole Krauss, Naomi Shihab Nye, and Wendy S. Walters.

 Among Bermel’s many awards are the Alpert Award in the Arts, Rome Prize, Guggenheim and Fulbright Fellowships, the Trailblazer Award from the American Music Center, and an award from the American Academy of Arts and Letters; commissions from the Koussevitzky and Fromm Foundations; and residencies at Yaddo, Tanglewood, Aspen, Banff, Bellagio, Copland House, Sacatar, and Civitella Ranieri.
 Bermel holds B.A. and D.M.A. degrees from Yale University and the University of Michigan.
 Notable among his composition teachers are William Albright, Louis Andriessen, William Bolcom, Henri Dutilleux, André Hajdu, and Michael Tenzer.
 His music is published by Peermusic Classical (Americas, Asia) and Faber Music (Europe, Australia).